micycle1/PeasyGradients/README.md

 ## Gradients

-PeasyGradients provides methods to render 10 types of 2D gradients.
+PeasyGradients provides methods to render 11 types of 2D gradients.

 Zoom and rotation can be adjusted for most gradient types; certain gradient types offer additional parameters — for example, the polygon gradient requires a parameter specifying the number of polygon sides.

+For many of the gradient types, there are multiple methods available to call, offering varying degrees of customisation of the gradient's spectrum shape.

 Each gradient type is shown below.
 The screenshots are taken using the `LUV` color space with `SMOOTH_STEP` interpolation, and rotation set to 0 where applicable.